Fun Activity Ideas

 - They take 1-2 weeks to dry and become chewy.

 Make Leaf Prints by painting one side of a leaf with tempera paint and then pressing it down gently onto paper to form the leaf pattern.

 Make designs for fun, or use large sheets of paper (tissue paper, brown paper or even newspaper) and save the painted paper to use as gift-wrap.

 Place some leaves between pieces of wax paper and iron.
 This will keep them from crumbling and give the leaves a glossy sheen.
 You can then glue them onto paper – try adding bits of bark and seeds too.
 Hang them in the window or use them as placemats.

-Start the Halloween season off by going pumpkin picking - check the newspaper for farms where you can go into the fields and pick your own pumpkin!
+Start the Halloween season off by going pumpkin picking – check with your host parents or review the internet for local farms where you can go into the fields and pick your own pumpkin!
 You can limit the size by telling children they have to carry their own.

 With fewer hours of daylight and colder temperatures, you may be looking for more ways to stay busy and challenged.
-Try these ideas, look for links on this page to other activities, and check the seasonal calendar.
+Try these ideas, look for links on this page to other activities, and check the APIA Pinterest Board .